jstangroome/jstangroome.github.io/_posts/2025-05-16-understanding-automated-certificate-options.md

 I'm sure this option will continue to exist for some time yet, but clearly automation is the path to consistently reliable certificate renewal on a near monthly cadence.

 The most important point I'd like to make is that while Let's Encrypt popularised the Automatic Certificate Management Environment (ACME) protocol, it is now an
-[IETF RFC](https://datatracker.ietf.org/doc/html/rfc8555) supported by at least five major Certificate Authorities (CAs) at the time of writing.
+IETF RFC, [RFC 8555](https://datatracker.ietf.org/doc/html/rfc8555), supported by at least five major Certificate Authorities (CAs) at the time of writing.

 Let's Encrypt have also open-sourced their [boulder](https://github.com/letsencrypt/boulder) implementation of the ACME CA backend, licensed for other CAs to either adopt or learn from, so we should expect more CAs to support ACME too in the coming years.
 This also means that internal PKI infrastructure should also be empowered